heidelberg-hepml/lorentz-gatr/README.md

 ### Design choices

-**Representations**: GATr operates with two kind of representations: geometric algebra multivectors and auxiliary scalar representations.
+**Representations**: L-GATr operates with two kind of representations: geometric algebra multivectors and auxiliary scalar representations.
 Both are simply represented as `torch.Tensor` instances.

-The multivectors are based on the projective geometric algebra G(3, 0, 1).
+The multivectors are based on the geometric algebra Cl(1, 3).
 They are tensors of the shape `(..., 16)`, for instance `(batchsize, items, channels, 16)`.
 The sixteen multivector components are sorted as in the
 [`clifford` library](https://clifford.readthedocs.io/en/latest/), as follows: